ShareMouse allows you to control multiple Macs or Windows computers with the mouse or keyboard of any other computer:

 The license key registration is an one-time procedure.
 An internet connection is required to store the license key association to your hardware on your online license database.
 Only your license key, program version number, the language and hardware ID is transmitted to us during this procedure.

 Please reboot a Mac PC if ShareMouse can't connect to other ShareMouse clients after registration.

 If no internet connection is available on any computer, we recommend you to run ShareMouse from an USB stick.
 You can then insert the USB stick onto any other guest computer that has internet connection and register the license from there.
 The license will be tied to the USB stick for use with any PC (see also chapter "Use ShareMouse on USB flash drives").

 To apply a new license key (for a maintenance renewal) or if you wish to use the license key for another installation, you can de-register the license key from the current installation:

 Click the ShareMouse task bar icon and select.

 This operation requires an internet connection in order to delete the license key association in our online database.
 Only your license key, the version number, the language and hardware ID is transmitted to us during this procedure.

 To renew maintenance for an existing registered installation:

 To review the current license status and maintenance time left, click the ShareMouse task bar icon and select.

 ShareMouse indicates its current status by its icon in the lower right of the Windows task bar or if using a Mac, on the upper right of the status bar:

 ShareMouse is loaded and awaiting connection by another client on the network.
 This is the initial state.

 If you cannot establish a connection to any other PC, read chapter "Troubleshooting".

 Perfect!
-ShareMouse has found another ShareMouse client on the network and indicates with this symbol that it is ready to use.
+ShareMouse has found another ShareMouse client on the network and is ready to use.

 You can now start remote controlling the other computer (see chapter "Activating remote control").